 Study your competition, choose the right keywords, create strategic content, reach out to influencers, promote in social media, build links, rinse, repeat.
 When you invest in these strategies, you also reap long-term results.
 Consistency is the name of the game.

-Apart from search engines, be proactive in distributing your content across other online marketing channels.
+Apart from search engines, distribute your content across other online channels.

-Paid advertising and social media are effective ways to position your website in front of your target market, therefore increasing your traffic, social signals, and link building potentials while you work on your SEO and Content Strategy.
+Email, paid ads, and social media are effective ways to position your website in front of your target market and increase engagement opportunities.
+More engagement opportunities naturally mean more traffic, social signals, and most importantly, more backlinks.

 Aim to rank for long-tailed and branded keywords.

-The above case studies mostly focused on high volume, high value keywords.
+The studies mentioned in this post mostly focus on high volume, high value keywords.
 SEOs compete for these keywords for important reasons but there's also wisdom in targeting long-tailed keywords that are relevant to your brand, product, or services.

-It's relatively easier to rank for long-tailed keywords because the competition is not as tough as the high volume ones.
-Ranking for branded keywords is also wise because you get traffic from search engine users who are already looking for your brand.
+It's easier to rank for long-tailed keywords because the competition is not as tough as the high-volume ones.
+Ranking for branded keywords is also wise because you would want to get traffic from search engine users who are already looking for your brand.

-These keywords may not generate the same amount of search engine traffic as high volume keywords but they're likely to bring in targeted traffic.
+These keywords may not generate the same amount of search engine traffic as high-volume keywords but they're likely to bring in more qualified leads.
 Win!

-Consider SEO as an integral part of your business process and not just a campaign.
+Consider SEO an integral part of your process and not just a campaign.